meilisearch/specifications/text/0013-delete-enqueued-updates.md

 - Error during the abort process:
     - Status code: `400`
     - Error code: `update_abortion_failed`
-    - Error description: `An error occurred during the abort update process.
-The requested abort has not been taken into account.`
+    - Error description: `An error occurred during the update abortion process.
+The requested abortion has not been taken into account.`

 ### Impact on Documentation